mikecokina/puppet-warp/README.rst

 Graph defined warp
 ==================

-The graph defiend warp will transform areas of image covered by source vertices to given destination vertices.
+The graph defined warp will transform areas of image covered by source vertices to given destination vertices.
 An algorithm requires image, source and destination vertices, and faces for both.
 An order of faces (triangles) in both sets have to be same, so in other words, source and destination faces must form pairs.
 A pixel in each triangle is transformed via affine transformation defined by source to destination face.